rajdyp/study-decks/docs/python/fundamentals/fast_api.md

     ...
 ```

-> asterisk (*) : Keyword-only arguments marker enforces use of keyword arguments to call the function, making the code
-> more readable and less error-prone, especially when dealing with functions that have multiple parameters.
->
-> Call function with keyword arguments: `example = create_user_signup(db=db_session, user_in=user_data)`

 !!! note

     asterisk (*) : Keyword-only arguments marker enforces use of keyword arguments to call the function, making the code
     more readable and less error-prone, especially when dealing with functions that have multiple parameters.

     Call function with keyword arguments: `example = create_user_signup(db=db_session, user_in=user_data)

 ## In-process background tasks